RobinChemnitz/temporal_inferring/README.md

 # temporal_inferring
 This repository contains the code associated to the paper 'Romanization of ancient Tunisia: Inferring temporal activation of the Roman road network' by [AUTHORS].
 It contains the algorithm to compute the activation probability of road-segments from a given input database, the verification of the results using a milestone database and the sensitivity/stability analysis of the method.

-## Versions

 ### On the position datatype

 ## Program structure

 #### main.py
-This is the intende entry point of the program
+This is the intended entry point of the program.
+From here one can load data-sets, execute the algorithm and generate output images.
+It is important to initializ the settings before any computation, see `settings.py`.

 #### data.reader.py
-This is the first module that needs to becalled from the `main.py` when a new data-set (see Section **Input**) is provided.
-The
+This is the first module that needs to be called when a new city-/milestone-database (see Section **Input**) is provided.
+The processed data will be saved into the Storage folder and the information on the cities/milestones in `settings.py` is updated.
+This module does not handle the input of the road-map, which is handled by `network_construction.py` instead.

+#### network_construction.py
+This module reads the coarse image of the road map and generates a network from it that contains the cities.
+Hence, the city-database must already be processed in the Storage folder.

 ## File structure
 ### Input